tanzu-end-to-end/tko-workshop/workshop/content/exercises/02-implement-policy.md

-One of the key reason Kubernetes has grown so popular is, It provides Application Development teams an single API to drive infrastructure according to their application requirements.
+One of the key reason Kubernetes has grown so popular is, It provides Application Development teams a single API to drive infrastructure according to their application requirements.
 Application Development teams do not need to understand how the backend infrastructure runs, whether its a Public/Hybrid cloud or on-prem Datacenter.
 If they need a storage volume provisioned or a Load Balancer Provisioned, it's a simple Kubernetes API call away.
 Kubernetes drives the backend infrastructure based on the API call request and provisions/changes Compute, Storage and Network accordingly.

 While this Kubernetes capability makes the day to day lot more streamlined and simplified for Application Development teams, it also gives Development teams unbound access to the Infrastructure.
 They can drive as many storage volumes, compute instances or Load Balancers needed etc. They can drive external traffic to applications/databases within the security perimeter of an Organization, or expose internal data.
 They can run rouge containers with vulnerabilities etc. As such, running Kubernetes platform with appropriate polices that implement security best practices is imperative.

-Tanzu Mission Control provides out of the box policies that can be applied to Kubernetes Clusters across multiple cloud and on-prem environments.
+Tanzu Mission Control provides out of the box policies that can be applied in a blanket mode to Kubernetes Clusters across multiple cloud and on-prem environments.
 Tanzu Mission Control also provides a way to build custom polices based on an Organizations unique requirements.

 ## Implement Secure access policy